AltBeacon/android-beacon-library/index.md

 To transmit as a beacon, Android 5+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.

+### Covid Contract Tracing Beacon Support

+The library supports both advertising and detection of the [Covid contract trancing beacon standard](https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ContactTracing-BluetoothSpecificationv1.1.pdf) announced by Apple and Google.
+You can read more about that [here](http://www.davidgyoungtech.com/2020/04/11/saving-the-world-with-bluetooth).
+The following beacon layout works to transmit and detect this format:

+`new BeaconParser().setBeaconLayout("s:0-1=fd6f,p:0-0:-63,i:2-17")`

 ### Eddystone Support

 The library provides full support for the Eddystone&trade;, format from Google.
 The library will wake up your app when it detects Eddystone-compatible beacons in the background and provides regular ranging updates while they are in the vicinity.
 Eddystone-UID (identifier frame), Eddystone-TLM (telemetry frame) and Eddystone-URL (URL frame) are all detected and decoded.
 [Details are here.](eddystone-support.html)  Eddystone-EID Support is described [here](./eddystone-eid.html).